ericleasemorgan/EEBO-TCP-Workset-Browser/README.md

 ## Creating your own collections

 Creating your own collections is a matter of creating a set of EEBO-TCP identifiers and feeding them to `./bin/make-everything.sh`.
-As of this writing, there is a complete collection of EEBO-TCP identifiers and their associated pieces of metadata found in the `eebo` directory.
-Change to the `eebo` directory and try some of the following commands to get feel for how the word lute is used in the entire corpus's metadata:
+As of this writing, there is a complete collection of EEBO-TCP identifiers and their associated pieces of metadata found in the the file named `eebo.db`.
+For example, try some of the following commands to get feel for how the word lute is used in the entire corpus's metadata:

->`./bin/search.sh lute`
+>`./bin/eebo-search.sh lute`

->`./bin/search.sh lute facets`
+>`./bin/eebo-search.sh lute facets`

->`./bin/search.sh lute facets | less`
+>`./bin/eebo-search.sh lute facets | less`

-> `./bin/search.sh lute facets | ./bin/results2text.py`
+> `./bin/eebo-search.sh lute facets | ./bin/eebo-results2text.py`

-> `./bin/search.sh lute facets | ./bin/results2text.py | less`
+> `./bin/eebo-search.sh lute facets | ./bin/eebo-results2text.py | less`

-> `./bin/search.sh lute facets | ./bin/results2html.py lute | less`
+> `./bin/eebo-search.sh lute facets | ./bin/eebo-results2html.py lute | less`

-> `./bin/search.sh lute facets | ./bin/results2html.py lute > lute.html`
+> `./bin/eebo-search.sh lute facets | ./bin/eebo-results2html.py lute > lute.html`

-> `./bin/search.sh lute facets > ./lute.db; cd ..; cat ./eebo/lute.db | ./bin/make-everything.sh new-lute`
+> `./bin/eebo-search.sh lute facets | ./bin/make-everything.sh new-lute`

-Please be forewarned because `./bin/search.sh` can only search for single words.
+Please be forewarned because `./bin/eebo-search.sh` can only search for single words.
 Phrase searching is not supported.

-Power-readers will want to peruse the indexes found in `./eebo/etc/index-*.idx`.
+Power-readers will want to peruse the indexes found in `./etc/eebo-index-*.idx`.
 Search, sort, and browse these files using your favorite spreadsheet, database, or text editor application.
+Power-readers will also want to import `eebo.db` into the same applications.
 Believe me, the results will be eye-opening!

 ## Links